JRL-CARI-CNR-UNIBS/robothon2022_report/README.md

 </p>

 The setup consists of:
 - a UR3 six-degree-of-freedom collaborative robot mounted on a fixed table.
-The robot does not have a force sensor but it estimates it through the current sensor on the joints.
+The robot does not have a force sensor but it estimates torques and forces through the current sensor on the joints.
 - a two-finger gripper, the hand-e robotiq modello, mounted on the last joint of the robot.
 It was chosen not to add additional fixtures to the gripper but to exploit it in its general-purpose mode.
 - a vision system consisting of an rgbd camera (depth not used for this purpose) and lighting system.
 Specifically, the camera is a RealSense d435, which was mounted on an articulated mechanical structure maintained statically at the ceiling.
 Instead, the lighting system was recovered from household applications, in the spirit of competition reuse.